marklogic-community/smart-mastering-core/_pages/docs/merging-options.md

 As part of creating a merged document, the merge process identifies the values the source documents have for each property, then selects which of them will be preserved in the merged document.
-The `algorithms/algorithm` elements list algorithms you can use to combine property values, in addition to the default behavior.
+The `algorithms/algorithm` elements list algorithms you can use to combine property values, in addition to the `standard` algorithm, which implements the default behavior.

 An `algorithm` element must have `name` and `function` attributes.
 The `name` attribute is the name this algorithm will be referred to elsewhere in the configuration.
 The `function` attribute is the localname of the function that will be called.
 This element may also have an `at` attribute, indicating where to find the source code for this function, and a `namespace` attribute.

 ### Merging